The world is changing every single day, and we’re seeing new, innovative methods of transportation.

 Technology improves, patents come to light, and new ways of performing old ideas revolutionize things like transportation.

-We’ve taken the five best electric skateboards based on their battery life, overall design, and ease of use (along with a few other characteristics) and displayed them here for you to see.
+We’ve reviewed the five best electric skateboards based on their battery life, overall design, and ease of use (along with a few other characteristics) so that you can make an informed decision when you decide to pick one up.

 Commuting is a part of life, but with electric skateboards, it can be an enjoyable experience every single time.